Fiat Chrysler's Marchionne dies, shares dive on profit slide

 On Saturday, FCA named Jeep division head Manley, 54, as head of the world's seventh-largest carmaker, saying the Briton would execute a strategy that Marchionne had outlined in June.

-Underlining the task facing Manley, FCA cut its full-year earnings outlook after the weaker-than-expected quarterly earnings.
-It blamed the result on a weaker performance in China, a market that represents one of new CEO's immediate headaches.
+Underlining the task facing Manley, FCA cut its full-year profit outlook after the weaker-than-expected quarter.
+It blamed the result on a weaker performance in China, a market that represents one of the new CEO's immediate headaches.

 "The biggest challenges we face and frankly we're going to continue to face ... are all focused in China," Manley said.